Christmas

 From what I read here, the Hanukiah is with 7 candles in line and the 8th is offset, whereas the Menorah has seven candles all in line.

-Below are crafts of both Menorahs and Hanukiahs.
+Below are Hanukkah crafts of both Menorahs and Hanukiahs that the kids can enjoy.

 Star of David Crafts for Kids to Make